-SGI, and the SGI logo are registered trademarks and Rackable and Supportfolio are trademarks of, Silicon Graphics International in the United States and/or other countries worldwide.
+SGI, and the SGI logo are registered trademarks and Rackable is a trademark of, Silicon Graphics International in the United States and/or other countries worldwide.

 Fusion-MPT, Integrated RAID, MegaRAID, and LSI Logic are trademarks or registered trademarks of LSI Logic Corporation.